Safety Note: pulleys should always be used under adult supervision, because anything involving ropes creates a possible strangulation risk.

-A fixed pulley.
-Raises a load from the ground to somewhere up high.
+Raises a load from down low to somewhere up high.
 Tie a pulley up high next to some place a child can safely stand, like a slide platform, a stair landing, or a tree house.
 Tie one end of your rope onto your load, then throw the rope up and over the pulley.
-You pull on the loose end of the rope to lift up a bucket.
+From down below, someone pulls on the loose end of the rope to lift up a bucket.
 These systems are super easy to set up.

 The classic way to play with a fixed pulley is for one person to be on the ground, and use it to raise things up high to another person.
 (Like raising stuffed animals up to your friends on the slide platform so they can then send them back down the slide to you!)
 You could attached the fixed pulley to a slide platform or a balcony.

 Other uses: attach a sheet and raise it up then stretch it out to form the wall of a fort.
 You can raise a bucket full of water that you’ve punched some holes in, and it’s a sprinkler!
 You can set up a bucket at the bottom of your stairs where as the day goes on things that need to go back upstairs get tucked in it, and then when someone goes upstairs, they haul the bucket up and unload it.